skyach/solidus_social/README.md

 ---

-## Spree Setup to Utilize OAuth Sources
+## Solidus Setup to Utilize OAuth Sources

 Login as an admin user and navigate to Configuration > Social Authentication Methods